 Arts and Crafts

 The Arts and Crafts style was represented from 1880-1910.
-According to Invaluable.com, this style began in Japan, traveled to Europe and eventually made its way to the United States.
+According to Invaluable.com, this style began in Japan, traveled to Europe, and eventually made its way to the United States.
 This era featured hand-crafted, wood pieces focused on a balance of form and function.
-The furniture was often crafted out of oak and featured copper hardware with natural looking, inlaid accents.
-A couple of prominent designers of this era were The Stickley Brothers and Frank Lloyd Write.
+The furniture was often crafted out of oak and featured copper hardware with natural-looking, inlaid accents.
+A couple of prominent designers of this era were The Stickley Brothers and Frank Lloyd Wright.

 The Art Nouveau style also emerged in Europe during 1880-1910 and was inspired by the Arts and Crafts furniture of that time.
 This style was represented in the United States by its luxurious, graceful style, featuring sweeping curves, carved details, and glossy finishes.
 Although the Art Nouveau style continued the Arts and Crafts era focus on furniture crafted from wood, the Art Nouveau style became known for dark, rich mahogany, stained glass, and high gloss varnishes and veneers.
 Designers that emerged during this era include Louis Comfort Tiffany and Clara Weaver Parrish.